 Does the owner or lessee of a building occupy the entire or principal portion of the premises for manufacturing or mercantile purposes?

 Is there maintenance or repair work at any location where the owner or lessee does not also perform janitorial services?

-Do the property management employees work for a business whose governing class code is a Standard Exception classification such as Class Code 8810; Clerical Office Empolyees?
+Do the property management employees work for a business whose governing class code is a Standard Exception classification such as Workers Comp Code 8810; Clerical Office Empolyees?

 Is the ordinary maintenance and repair of a building performed by regular employees of the business?

 Does the business employ painters, plumbers, electricians, carpenters, doormen, security desk personnel, elevator operators, gatekeepers, or concierges?